 Our craft made skis begin with the finest materials.
 We are particular about what goes into our skis.
 We use a 100% sustainable wood core for its durability, performance, and a nod to the origins of skiing.
 We begin with our exclusive Tri-wood core made of Beetle-kill Lodgepole Pine/Ash/Hickory.
 The core is combined with full-length sheets of Kevlar, carbon fiber, and triaxial weave fiberglass to work together for quick responsiveness at slower speeds, while remaining stable and reliable at high speeds.

-For 2016/17 the Northland Skis line is an echo of a time when the perfection of craftsmanship and every detail mattered.
+The Northland Skis line is an echo of a time when the perfection of craftsmanship and every detail mattered.